 With many organizations facing the challenge of employee recruitment and retention, interns can be a vital addition to any recruitment strategy (whether you have a current internship program or not).
 Most importantly, interns can become a steady pipeline of future hires for entry-level positions in your organization.
 You know them and they know you, your work, and your culture.

 Once approved, participating employers can post multiple positions per year and participate as many times as needed.
 So you can build a strategy that works for you and gain access to a growing pool of student candidates.
-In fact, we saw more than 100 student applicants during our first-ever round of internship placements this past summer!
+In fact, we saw more than 300 student applicants since the program started in 2022!

 Leading EDGE is an excellent program for students who are trying to navigate the professional job market and also to host organizations seeking viable intern candidates.
 The program not only provides opportunity to coach students, it provides a roadmap to guide and support “Host Organizations” with executing meaningful internship experiences.”